Vickers Virginia: Operational history

-The first squadron of Virginia Mark Is was formed in 1924.
-Despite mediocre performance, the aircraft served frontline units until 1938, when it was replaced by the newer Wellingtons, Hampdens and Whitleys.
-Designs such as the Fairey Hendon and Handley Page Heyford supplemented rather than replaced the Virginia.
+No. 7 Squadron RAF was the first squadron to receive the Vickers Virginia Mark III in early 1924.
+Despite mediocre performance, the aircraft served frontline units until 1938, replaced by the newer Wellingtons, Hampdens and Whitleys.
+Designs such as the Fairey Hendon and Handley Page Heyford both supplemented and replaced the Virginia.

-The final almost all-metal Virginia Mark X was the most numerous RAF bomber until the Heyford in 1934.
-After its technical obsolescence as a bomber it was used for photography and for parachute training, with jump platforms installed behind the engine nacelles.
-On 26 June 1940, a committee discussing the need for airborne cannon for use against invading tanks suggested equipping Virginias with the equally antiquated COW 37 mm gun (1.46 in Coventry Ordnance Works gun).
-This was not acted on.
+The final Virginia Mark X was the most numerous RAF bomber until the Heyford in 1934.
+After its technical obsolescence as a bomber, it was used for photography and for parachute training, with jump platforms installed behind the engine nacelles.